 Nehal speaks regularly about the intersection of legal practice and technology at bar associations and legal conferences, including Clio Cloud Conference, New York County Lawyers Association, New York State Bar Association, the Bar Association of San Francisco, and the Florida Bar.
 He has been profiled in Inc. Magazine, Bloomberg, Above the Law, and Attorney at Work.

 Nehal has authored and contributed publications about how IP offices can innovate, including most recently for World Trademark Review.
-Nehal has also co-authored publications about the challenges of applying current antitrust law to online business models, which have appeared in the Huffington Post and in the Journal of Management and Information Systems.
-He was selected for the 2016 Fastcase 50 – an award that “recognizes 50 of the smartest, most courageous innovators, techies, visionaries, and leaders in the law.”
+He has also co-authored publications about the challenges of applying current antitrust law to online business models, which have appeared in the Huffington Post and in the Journal of Management and Information Systems.
+Nehal was selected for the 2016 Fastcase 50 – an award that “recognizes 50 of the smartest, most courageous innovators, techies, visionaries, and leaders in the law.”

 Nehal has a J.D. from the University of Pennsylvania Law School, a Certificate in Business and Public Policy from the Wharton School of Business, and a B.A. from Northwestern University.
 He graduated Northwestern University with a double major in biology and economics.